Gallouche/MLOps-Project/src/experimentation/README.md

 ## convert_data.ipynb

-This notebook allows to convert the annotations from a JSON file to a txt file in the format required by YOLO and generate a dictionary of classes.
-The YOLO format is as follows:
+This notebook allows to convert the annotations from a JSON file to a txt file in the format required by YOLO and generate a dictionary of classes. dict_classes.json contains the classes of the objects in the dataset The YOLO format is as follows:
 ```
 <object-class> <x> <y> <width> <height>